ainokyto/sei-project-04/README.md

 ### Known bugs or errors

 * The navigation menu does not close on re-render
-* Error handling for forms is not quite there yet
+* Error handling for forms has not been built

 ### Wins and Blockers

 Working out the SQL database relationships was a bit of a hurdle.
-Having previously worked with NoSQL databases only, I found it difficult to populate my serialisers in the right way to be able to send relevant data to the frontend, when some models had One-To-Many and Many-To-Many relationships simultaneously.
+Having previously worked with NoSQL databases only, I found it difficult to populate my serialisers in the right way to be able to send relevant data to the frontend, when some models had simultaneous One-To-Many and Many-To-Many relationships.

 I'm very pleased with the seeds file I created to populate the app with some real-life data from the natural wine world.
 I also took this project as an opportunity to stretch my frontend developer muscles and set myself the ambitious goal to make pixel-perfect design, so having it turn out quite nice and slick was rewarding.